felixlopz/hubrise-test-task/content/contributing/en/how-to-contribute.md

 ---
-title: Quick Start
+title: How to Contribute
 position: 0
 layout: documentation
 meta:
-  title:
+  title: How to Contribute
-  description:
+  description: How to contribute to the HubRise website.
 ---

 ## Introduction